Linux Remote Desktop Access

 TL;DR

-Here I compare Gnome Remote Desktop, RustDesk and x11vnc
+Here I compare Gnome Remote Desktop, RustDesk and x11vnc.

 I ended up using Gnome Remote Desktop for “Desktop Saring”, but not for “Remote Login” because it doesn’t work without Network Manager, and I don’t use Network Manager.
 Also, it doesn’t allow logging into the physical desktop (see below).

 While RustDesk seems to work fine, it requires a custom client and a self-hosted server (or using somebody else’s server) and I’m not sure I trust it; a gut feeling, that could be wrong.
+Also, under Wayland it doesn’t allow me to log in with GDM.
+So it doesn’t really buy me anything over Gnome Remote Desktop.

 Background